qmk/qmk_firmware/docs/internals_gpio_control.md

 ## Advanced Settings

-Each micro-controller can have multiple advanced settings regarding its GPIO.
+Each microcontroller can have multiple advanced settings regarding its GPIO.
 This abstraction layer does not limit the use of architecture-specific functions.
 Advanced users should consult the datasheet of their desired device and include any needed libraries.
-For AVR, the standard avr/io.h library is used; for STM32, the Chibios [PAL library](http://chibios.sourceforge.net/docs3/hal/group___p_a_l.html) is used.
+For AVR, the standard avr/io.h library is used; for STM32, the ChibiOS [PAL library](http://chibios.sourceforge.net/docs3/hal/group___p_a_l.html) is used.